 If you are looking for guidance on implementing dental-to-medical billing, Nierman Practice Management offers the leading implementation solutions, including software systems, medical billing services, and cross-coding and dental to medical billing seminars to help you achieve your cross-coding goals to help more patients and grow your practice.

 Seminars such as CrossCoding: Unlocking the Code to Medical Billing in Dentistry, provide the education needed to bill medical insurance, and help your dental patients receive the services they need.
 This knowledge helps more patients with access to care for services that are life-changing!
 Assisting patients with maximizing reimbursement helps your practice stay on course with complete treatment plans the patient deserves.
-This course is available in-person, live-stream, or on-demand.
+This course is available in-person, or on-demand.
 See below for upcoming dates: